RachithP/planning-in-robotics/README.md

-# motion-planning
+# planning-in-robotics
-This repository contains graph based  algorithms for motion planning
+This repository contains graph based  algorithms for motion planning/decision-making in Robotics context.